elastic/elastic-agent/testing/fleetservertest/README.md

 each test.
 Some of it done.

 ### Run the agent against the mock fleet-server
-Allow to e2e test the Agent without using the real fleet-server which allows:
+Allow to e2e test the Agent without using a real fleet-server which allows:
  - test error cases / unhappy paths / hard to reproduce states.
-Eg. fleet-server send an invalid policy
+Eg. fleet-server sends an invalid policy
- - develop and test feature before they're fully implemented on fleet-server
+ - develop and test features before they're fully implemented on fleet-server

 in order run the agent against the mock fleet-server, it needs to:
- - have least the states, enroll, checkin and ack handlers implemented
+ - have at least the states, enroll, checkin and ack handlers implemented
  - an API key and Enrollment token for authentication.
 Which need to be shared with the test
+   - the ES API key needs to be valid if, and only if a real component is used with the agent
  - integrations to add in the policy:
-   - a fake component
+   - fake component
+   - fake shipper
+   - Should it allow a real components/integration to be used?
-   - system Integration
+     - system Integration (?)
-   - endpoint-security
+     - endpoint-security (?)
- - a valid output.
-The agent needs a working output lest it degrade or fail:
-   - ES
-   - Shipper

 ### Open Questions
-How integrate well with the test framework?
+- How integrate well with the test framework?
   - how get the ES endpoint and credential.
 Right now it isn't exposed.
+- Should the mock fleet-server allow any other components besides the fake inout and shipper?
+  - using fake components avoids the need for a real ES/output
+- allow to enrol more than one agent?
+  - more than 1 agent -> more state do manage.
+Do we need this?